Laurel Falls

 How is the Smokies working to provide a high-quality experience in America's busiest national park?

-Laurel Branch and the 80-foot high Laurel Falls are named for mountain laurel, an evergreen shrub which blooms along the trail and near the falls in May.
-The waterfall consists of an upper and a lower section, divided by a walkway which crosses the stream at the base of the upper falls.
-Laurel Falls is one of the most popular destinations in the park and parking at the trailhead is limited.
-The area is especially busy on weekends year-round and on weekdays during summer.
+Laurel Falls Trail leads to an 80-foot falls, named after the mountain laurel shrubs that bloom along the trail and near the falls in May.
+The waterfall has an upper and lower section, divided by a walkway crossing the stream at the base of the upper falls.
+It is a popular destination in the park, but parking at the trailhead is limited.
+Expect higher crowds on weekends year-round and on weekdays during summer.

 Trailhead: From Sugarlands Visitor Center, turn toward Cades Cove on Little River Road and drive 3.5 miles to the trailhead where there are parking areas on both sides of the road.